Find Affordable College Courses

 Best Oklahoma Schools for Affordable Quality for a Master's in Natural Resources Conservation

 Our 2023 rankings named University of Oklahoma Norman Campus the best value school in Oklahoma for natural resources conservation students working on their master’s degree.
-Located in the medium-sized suburb of Norman, University of Oklahoma is a public school with a fairly large student population.
+Located in the medium-sized suburb of Norman, University of Oklahoma is a public college with a very large student population.

 In-state tuition fees for graduate students at University of Oklahoma are $8,814 per year.